tienphap1405/OOP_Assignments_Respository/Assignment3/README.md

 1. Ensure the input files are placed in the `src/res/` directory.
 2. If an input or output file is invalid, the program will display an appropriate error message.
+3. The serialized tree will be stored in the project directory as repository.ser
+4. javadoc will be in the /doc directory